ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Worm Enemies and AlienShips will only target P1
 * Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint
 * Phase 2 Warp for P2 in Diablon Boss
+* Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns

 ## Bonus Roadmap
 * Static weapon swaps for Metal Androids